Sulfur tetrafluoride

-Sulfur tetrafluoride is the chemical compound with the formula SF4.
-It is a colorless corrosive gas that releases dangerous HF upon exposure to water or moisture.
-Despite these unwelcome characteristics, this compound is a useful reagent for the preparation of organofluorine compounds, some of which are important in the pharmaceutical and specialty chemical industries.
+Sulfur tetrafluoride is a chemical compound with the formula SF4.
+It is a colorless corrosive gas that releases dangerous hydrogen fluoride gas upon exposure to water or moisture.
+Sulfur tetrafluoride is a useful reagent for the preparation of organofluorine compounds, some of which are important in the pharmaceutical and specialty chemical industries.

 Structure

-Sulfur in SF4 is in the formal +4 oxidation state.
-Of sulfur's total of six valence electrons, two form a lone pair.
-The structure of SF4 can therefore be anticipated using the principles of VSEPR theory: it is a see-saw shape, with S at the center.
+Sulfur in SF4 is in the +4 oxidation state, with one lone pair of electrons.
+The atoms in SF4 are arranged in a see-saw shape, with the sulfur atom at the center.
 One of the three equatorial positions is occupied by a nonbonding lone pair of electrons.
 Consequently, the molecule has two distinct types of F ligands, two axial and two equatorial.
 The relevant bond distances are S–F_{ax} = 164.3 pm and S–F_{eq} = 154.2 pm.
 It is typical for the axial ligands in hypervalent molecules to be bonded less strongly.
-In contrast to SF4, the related molecule SF6 has sulfur in the 6+ state, no valence electrons remain nonbonding on sulfur, hence the molecule adopts a highly symmetrical octahedral structure.
-Further contrasting with SF4, SF6 is extraordinarily inert chemically.

 The 19F NMR spectrum of SF4 reveals only one signal, which indicates that the axial and equatorial F atom positions rapidly interconvert via pseudorotation.